 I'll keep you posted on my progress to have that rich lush eco lawn as it continues....
 Since my lawn was in pretty bad shape to start with I'd really like to hear what your eco grass overseading experience has been if you are starting with a "normal" green grass state.
 Please leave a comment below…

-I Recently Discovered Two Other Slow Grow Grass Seeds: Pearl's Premium Grass Seed and Ecology Lawn - Worth Taking A look At
+I Recently Discovered Another Slow Grow Grass Seed: Pearl's Premium Grass Seed - Worth Taking A look At

 Update: Fall 2012

 I used up the last of my Eco-Lawn grass seed in my test patch overseeding experiment.
 But I did find a locally sold variety of slow grow fescue blend grass that I put over the rest of the lawn.
 Unfortunately, (why does there always have to be an unfortunately in this story) I had a sprinkler system leak that I was dealing with… (again, long story don't ask) that delayed when I could have the lawn aerated.
 So by the time I was able to seed I think it was getting too cold out for it to germinate properly.
 I guess we'll find out in the spring..
 Oh, and I discovered another reason I may be having difficulty getting my eco lawn established - we have pretty hard clay soil here which the seed is supposed to grow just fine in, but I am guessing it is pretty hard to get established if the ground is too hard… like when a core aerator set to 2 inches only pulls out half inch plugs.. that's pretty hard soil.

 I'm still convinced Eco-Lawn grass seed is a wonderful product - I just seem to have pretty unforgiving soil conditions to say the least.
 I hope you have better luck with your attempts to convert your lawn into a nice lush eco friendly lawn.

 - Scotts Turf Builder Weed and Feed Fertilizer 5M (Not Sold in Pinellas County, FL)